shopsys/monorepo-tools/docs/contributing/coding-standards.md

     }
     ```
 - Entities have to be created by factories.
 Only allowed exception are `*Translation` entities that are created by their owner entity.
-- Visibility of all properties and methods of entities must be protected or public to enable extensibility.
+- Visibility of all properties and methods of following classes must be protected or public to enable extensibility.
+  This is valid for packages in which we plan extensibility - Framework, ProductFeed\*
+    - Entities
+    - Factories
+    - Controllers